JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 Next, we will define ConfigMap.

-According to Kubernetes documentation : *A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+According to Kubernetes documentation: *A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume*.

 If you observe carefully from line number 10 to 23 we are changing the nginx configuration